Darja

 Role of the Therapist

 In this approach, therapists create a comfortable, playful and non-judgemental environment for clients to express themselves freely.
-By modelling empathy and unconditional acceptance of the client, the therapist teaches the client to do the same for themselves.
-This allows clients to look at their feelings, thought patterns, habits and behaviours more honestly, to face the truth with compassion, and to explore possibilities for transformation and growth.
+By offering empathy and compassion for the client, the client begins to do the same for themselves.
+This allows the client to look at their feelings, thoughts, and behaviours more honestly, to face the truth with compassion, and to explore possibilities for transformation and healing.

 The therapist also encourages the client to experiment with different ways of being.
-As a result, the client encounters and connects with their authentic self and creates both their art and life from a place a joy, vitality and truth, and less from a place of fear, wounded-ness and hurt.
+As a result, the client connects with their authentic self and creates both their art and life from a place of more joy, vitality and truth, and less from a place of fear.

 A non-directive approach by the therapist also requires the client to make their own conclusions about themselves and their problems and to find their own solutions.
-The most meaningful change comes from within, and it is the therapist's job to facilitate the journey inside, not try to fix the outside.
+The most meaningful change comes from within, and it is the therapist's job to facilitate the journey inside, not try to "fix" or pretend to be the expert.